frontendpatterns/frontendpatterns.dev/src/content/patterns/service-locator.md

 ---
 # Service Locator

-Provide a centralized registry for accessing shared services throughout the application.

 ## Problem

 Without this pattern, the premise that centralized registry for accessing shared services throughout the application falls apart, and small changes trigger cascading regressions.